Eyewitness testimony: Improving eyewitness testimony

 Law enforcement, legal professions, and psychologists have worked together in attempts to make eyewitness testimony more reliable and accurate.
 Geiselman, Fisher, MacKinnon, and Holland saw much improvement in eyewitness memory with an interview procedure they referred to as the cognitive interview.
 The approach focuses on making witness aware of all events surrounding a crime without generating false memories or inventing details.
 In this tactic, the interviewer builds a rapport with the witness before asking any questions.
 They then allow the witness to provide an open ended account of the situation.
 The interviewer then asks follow up questions to clarify the witness' account, reminding the witness it is acceptable to be unsure and move on.
 This approach guides the witness over a rigid protocol.
 When implemented correctly, the CI showed more accuracy and efficiency without additional incorrect information being generated.

 Currently, this is the U.S. Department of Justice's suggested method for law enforcement officials to use in obtaining information from witnesses.
 Programs training officers in this method have been developed outside the U.S. in many European countries, as well as Australia, New Zealand, and Israel.

 While some analysis of police interviewing technique reveals this change towards CI interviewing is not put into effect by many officials in the US and the U.K., it is still considered to be the most effective means of decreasing error in eyewitness testimony.

 Innocence Project

+Emotional status is an imperative element of accurate eyewitness testimony.
+On the one hand, memory enhancement can occur when high emotional arousal occurs.
+However, strong feelings such as distress can cause memory distortions.

 Over the last decade, the Innocence Project has been gaining notoriety for its work within the judicial system providing help in exonerating those who have been wrongfully accused of various crimes.
 To do their part, the following are specific ways that they have suggested eyewitness identification can be more reliable.

+Emotional disposition can influence eye-witness testimony depending on the intensity of events and emotions of an individual.
+The more intense a situation and event, the more intense the cognitive stimulation is on a witness which can lead to either not wanting to recall events due to the intense psychological trauma, or re-calling specific details for psychological reassurance and closure.